Monuments in the United States to Nazi collaborators: Monuments to French collaborators

 Two of the plaques installed in 2004 in the Canyon of Heroes on lower Broadway, New York City commemorating a 1931 ticker-tape parade, are for the French then-to-be Nazi collaborators Philippe Pétain and Pierre Laval.
 Pétain and Laval led the Vichy Regime, one of the puppet governments of Nazi Germany.
 During their time in charge, the Vichy government deported about 76,000 Jews to the Auschwitz concentration camp in occupied Poland.

-As of 2021, there were streets in eleven US towns and cities named after Pétain, in:
+As of 2026, there were streets in ten US towns and cities named after Pétain, in: